turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

   // grab 3 HTML elements and store as variables
   // add event listener to button and fire function on click
   // function:
-    // grab value from select (?)
+    // grab value from select element (can I use .value?)
-    // update background color of div (using style.backgrounColor)
+    // reassign background color of div (using style.backgroundColor)

 // code:
 var box = document.querySelector('div');